 Understanding Dog Shedding: Types, Seasons, and Tips for Managing Fur.

 Feed your dog a healthy diet.
-A healthy diet will help keep your dog’s skin and coat healthy, reducing shedding.
+A healthy diet will help keep your dog’s skin and coat healthy and reduce shedding.

 1. Skin Redness